opencaesar/oml/README.md

 [![OML Specification](https://img.shields.io/badge/OML-specification-purple.svg?longCache=true)](https://opencaesar.github.io/oml/)

-This repository defines the OML abstract syntax, textual syntax, graphical syntax, and API.
-It is released as a Maven library, an Eclipse p2 updatesite, and an LSP server.
-It also contains the OML specification.
+This repository defines the OML abstract syntax, textual syntax, graphical syntax, API and specification.

+It also publishes the following artifacts (see the OML specification for using instructions):

+  - Maven [libraries](https://bintray.com/opencaesar/oml) that give access to OML APIs from JVM languages.
+  - A p2 [updatesite](https://bintray.com/opencaesar/p2/oml) that gives native OML support in the Eclipse IDE.
+  - An LSP [server](https://github.com/opencaesar/oml/releases) that gives support for OML in editors that support LSP.
+  - The OML [specification](https://opencaesar.github.io/oml/) that documents how OML can be used.

 ## Clone
 ```